xbeat/Machine-Learning/README.md

 Introduction to Active Learning

 Active learning is a machine learning approach where the algorithm actively selects the most informative data points for labeling.
 This method aims to reduce the amount of labeled data required for training while maintaining or improving model performance.

+## Instance-wise LoRA (iLoRA) for Sequential Recommendation

+Instance-wise LoRA (iLoRA) for Sequential Recommendation

+iLoRA is a novel fine-tuning framework designed to address the challenges of individual variability in user behaviors within sequential recommendation systems.
+It integrates the Mixture of Experts (MoE) concept into the basic Low-Rank Adaptation (LoRA) module, allowing for dynamic adjustment to diverse user behaviors.

 ## Binary Quantization with Python